last updated March 21, 2017

 a special tone at the start of traffic reports which causes the tuner

 hear the information.
-Traffic reports use one of several terms to
+Traffic reports use one of several

-describe varying levels of congestion: "Stau" usually means a
+describe varying levels of congestion: "Stau"

-the cars around you, "stockender Verkehr" indicates the only
+the cars around you, "stockender Verkehr" indicates

 slightly more tolerable stacking or slow-and-go type traffic, while "dichter

-Verkehr" or "zähfliesender Verkehr" denotes the
+Verkehr" or "zähfliesender Verkehr"

-hardly-noteworthy heavy or sluggish but moving traffic.
+annoying but hardly-noteworthy heavy or sluggish but moving traffic.

 Autobahn maintenance and improvements don't escape the German

 penchant for obsessiveness.
 As a result, construction zones (Baustelle)

 are frequent and widespread.
 The standard protocol for large